GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/README.md

 Step 4:
 - Once logged in, you should see a button that says *SQLCommand* on the left hand pane.
 Click on it.
-- It should open an interface that looks like this
+- It should open an interface that looks like this:

   ![Execute SQL command](images/sqlcommand.png)